-Students who violate the satisfactory academic progress guidelines due to cumulative GPA agree to maintain a 2.25 semester for each semester they are on the academic plan until such a time that the student's cumulative GPA meets the published standard.
+Students who violate the satisfactory academic progress guidelines due to cumulative GPA agree to maintain a 2.25 semester GPA for each semester they are on the academic plan until the student's cumulative GPA meets the published standard.

 Academic Plan for Completion Rate (Attempted Hours vs. Completed Hours APHRS)